 Yes.
 If you have a project idea in mind, we can help you determine if the project is eligible.
 Please contact us.

-This Year’s Teams
+Last Year’s Teams

 Congratulations to the participating teams of the NYSP2I 5th Annual R&D Student Competition!
 Good luck!